Perilla Leaves and Seeds

 Who Should NOT take Perilla Seed Extract?

-• Salicylate Intolerance
+• Salicylate Intolerance (may not tolerate most herbs)

 • Inability to tolerate any supplements

-• Allergies to Mint Family plants
+• Allergies to mint family plants

-I packed a ton of information for you into this class.
-Here are the highlights:
+I packed a ton of information into this class for you.

 • What order to introduce these supplements in

-• What supplements to NOT take if you have Mast Cell Activation
+• What supplements to NOT take if you have Mast Cell Activation Syndrome

-• How to Introduce supplements the RIGHT way for Mast Cell Activation
+• How to Introduce supplements the RIGHT way for Mast Cell Activation Syndrome

 • The top 7 things to do right away (including supplements and more) during a reaction or flare